revou-fsse-feb25/final-project-fe-vickymahfudy/README.md

 # Revou LMS - Frontend Application

-A modern Learning Management System (LMS) frontend built with Next.js 15, TypeScript, and Tailwind CSS.
-This application provides a comprehensive platform for online learning with role-based access for administrators and students.
+RevoU's Learning Management System (LMS) is a cutting-edge educational platform.
+This application serves as the central hub for RevoU's intensive tech bootcamp programs, facilitating seamless interaction between students and administrators.
+With a focus on practical skill development in Full Stack Program, the platform provides comprehensive features for assignment management, progress tracking, and collaborative learning.
+The system implements role-based access control, allowing administrators to manage educational content and students to engage with course materials effectively, all while maintaining RevoU's high standards for tech education.

 ## 🚀 Features